 Of all the changes and innovations in photography that we’ve gotten used to over recent years, the most prominent are certainly those that relate to travel photography.

-Until a few years ago this was a field reserved for great travelers, who worked on commission and were able to stay on location over an extended people of time – dedicating a great deal of time to planning the trip and the photos that would be taken- this has been completely changed.
+Until a few years ago this was a field reserved for professional travellers, who worked on commission and were able to stay on location over an extended period of time.
+Those days are gone.

-The world has become smaller and more homogeneous thanks to easier travel and globalization; rendering this quest for the exotic futile and out of touch.
+The Global world has become smaller and more homogeneous rendering the quest for the exotic futile and out of touch.

-Fortunately it isn’t like this for everyone…people do still travel for other reasons: for curiosity, to learn, to know themselves.
-Therefore photography is no longer simply postcards, it is becoming our way of interpreting the world, of understanding through images that we create and carry home…and maybe even print!
+This is not our goal.
+People do still travel for other reasons: out of curiosity, to learn, to know themselves.
+So photography is no longer simply a source of postcards but a way of interpreting the world – and getting to know it – through images that we create.

-We will look at creating and presenting a first portfolio, how to edit a photographic service whether it be for publication, a contest, an editor or for personal use.
+We will look at creating and presenting a first portfolio, how to edit a photographic story whether it be for publication, a contest, an editor or for personal use.